 Get 50% off the bootcamp cost if you workin a small company (less than 49 full time employees) located in the Mountains (at least zone 2) thanks to the Swiss Aid for the Mountains.Check if you can benefit from the Aid

 We run Part Time Coding Bootcamps multiple times a year.
 Register to be notified as soon as the next batch is open for applications - Register here

-Our web development course, initially developed as an immersive 9-week bootcamp, can also be followed part-time in 24 weeks, studying some weekday evenings and Saturdays.
+Our web development course in Lausanne, initially developed as an immersive 9-week bootcamp, can also be followed part-time in 24 weeks, studying some weekday evenings and Saturdays.
 At the end of the course, you will know how to build a robust, user-friendly app that matches users' needs and objectives, and to use the right workflow to work in collaboration with other developers.

 Work with the right developer tools and workflow.
 Learn the basics of the command line, use a code text editor and install Ruby with a version management tool.
 Get familiar with most useful developer packages and learn how to version your code with git and push it on Github.